AllenDowney/TheShakes/README.md

 ## The Argument

 Each time a patient arrives, the maesters argue about what treatment to use.

-Maesters are perfectly dogmatic, so each of them always argues in favor of their preferred treatment, regardless of evidence or reason.
+Maesters are perfectly dogmatic, so each argues in favor of their preferred treatment, regardless of evidence or reason.

 Each player rolls dice to determine the strength of their argument; the player with the strongest argument gets to treat the patient.

+All players can argue at once or one at a time, in any order.

 When it is your turn to argue: